 Farmhouse kitchens are typically swathed in bright and airy whites.
 To punch up the visual contrast and set a modern tone, don't shy away from black light fixtures.
-In this modern country kitchen crafted by Lindsey Brooke Design, the eye is drawn to the black pendant lights that punctuate the island.
+In this modern farmhouse kitchen crafted by Lindsey Brooke Design, the eye is drawn to the black pendant lights that punctuate the kitchen island.

 3. Hang a single pendant light.

 If you don't have tons of room in your farmhouse kitchen for multiple pendant lights or a chandelier, consider hanging a single pendant.
 In this pretty cook space belonging to Beth of 1111 Light Lane, a throwback silhouette beams over the sink and acts as the perfect finishing touch.

 Get the look: Rejuvenation Eastmoreland 4-inch Pendant, $349